Fribur/TextMeshDOTS/README.md

 -   Close subscene
 -   Modify `RuntimeTextRendererSpawner.cs` to spawn any number of TextRenderer
 -   Hit play
--

 # Known issues
--   When using Entities Graphics and autoring workflow, text will not be rendered...reason unknown at this time.
-Can be fixed by adding a cube GameObject into the subscene.
+-   When using Entities Graphics and autoring workflow, text will not be rendered unless subscene also contains another GameObject that will be rendered by Entity Graphics once backed.
+Reason unknown at this time.
--   Spawned text is not updated right now
+-   Spawned text is uploaded to GPU every frame as mapping of changed chunks into the GPU buffer is not a trivial endeavour
 -   FontAsset switching functionality of Calligraphics has been temporarily removed

 ## Special Thanks To the original authors and contributors